 Refund & Cancellation Policy

-The event is 100% refundable for cancellation 60+ days before the event start date.
-The event is 50% refundable if cancelled 30-59 days before the start date.
+The event is 100% refundable if cancelled 30+ days before the event start date.
+The event is 50% refundable if cancelled 15-29 days before the start date.
+There's no refund for cancellation 0-14 days before an event.